julian-rose/FreeRTOS-for-Agon/README.md

 applications run on MOS to access its services.
 FreeRTOS, while a general framework, is of particular interest for using Agon as a micro-controller.

+<h4>Why do we care about concurrency and time?</h4>
+In a nutshell, because they are in the real world.
+A micro-controller interacts with the real world, through sensors and actuators.
+So we need to embrace ideas of time and the order of events (concurrency) in our software, for it to function well.

 <h3>What is Agon?</h3>
 Agon Light™ is a fully open-source 8-bit microcomputer and microcontroller in one small, low-cost board.
 Refer to https://github.com/TheByteAttic/AgonLight.